awhooshingwind/notes_flask/notes.md

 ## In progress
-- refactoring views
-    - detail view will show secret notes (check for auth) **FIXED**
-- private index vs public **WORKING**
-    - sorting working in index template, but could be better
-    - refactoring view code with this is mind
-- show private notes but hide note body?? **WORKING**
+- added task feature
+- but now everything is a real mess
+- think about how to refactor everything to be DRY-er
+    - maybe macros? use more python logic and less template logic?
-    - current (unintentional) behavior of index template
+    - classes for template display/template objects

 ## For later
-- add functionality for footer??
 - refactor tests to work with updates
-    - save for final refacor, or build in working index private behavior?
+    - save for final refacor, lots to fix already
 - rework CSS for better layout/asthetics
-- database schema modifications (ALTER table?)
+- database schema modifications
     - add a temp_schema file?
+    - migrate logic in db.py file??
 - make detail view show print layout styling?
-- add some fun python logic for landing page?
+- add some fun to landing page?
 - sort/search functionality??
+- sort tasks by due date?

 ## Code snippets
 MathJax config: